MiguelAngelHorta/CRUD-App/README.md

 ### Create Files for the Web App
 - Create an HTML file
-  - This HTML code is a web page for a Security Control Inventory application.
+  - This HTML code is a web page for this Security Control Inventory application.
 It uses Bootstrap for styling and includes a form to enter control details, action buttons for updating controls, and a table to display control information.
 The page integrates custom CSS for additional styling and relies on JavaScript functions to manage data interactions.
 - Create a Javascript file
   - **validateForm()**: Validates form fields for completeness, alerts for missing information, and returns true if valid, false otherwise.
     - ![iScreen Shoter - Google Chrome - 240309210646](https://github.com/MiguelAngelHorta/CRUD-App/assets/106134627/8210c082-f7d2-4144-a2ea-4976306c3688)